City endorses communication to Federal Aviation Administration regarding wind turbine project

 - Potential deflection of the variable Omni range signal, resulting in approach issues.

 "The airport ... doesn't make money and, in fact, (Mount Pleasant) is lucky to break even, so any impact on the ability for special jets to come to the airport impacts the ability for us to keep the airport open," Joseph said.
-"It is estimated the airport generates $8 billion in revenue for the area."
+"It is estimated the airport generates $8 million in revenue for the area."

 At the meeting, not everyone expressed support for the project.
 Al Davis raised his concerns about pilot safety and visibility of the terminals to the commission.